shenyanyao/mzlogin.github.io/pages/about.md

 permalink: /about/
 ---

-My name is Yanyao Shen, I am interested in understanding the core of machine learning that provides the foundation to solve useful problems.
+> My name is Yanyao Shen, I am interested in understanding the core techniques of machine learning that provides the foundation to solve useful problems.

-## 联系
+## Contact

 {% for website in site.data.social %}
 * {{ website.sitename }}：[@{{ website.name }}]({{ website.url }})